Paper clip: Other uses

 Wire is versatile in its nature.
 Thus a paper clip is a useful accessory in many kinds of mechanical work, including computer work: the metal wire can be unfolded with a little force.
 Several devices call for a very thin rod to push a recessed button which the user might only rarely need.
 This is seen on most CD-ROM drives as an "emergency eject" should the power fail; also on early floppy disk drives (including the early Macintosh).
 Various smartphones require the use of a long, thin object such as a paper clip to eject the SIM card and some Palm PDAs advise the use of a paper clip to reset the device.
 The trackball can be removed from early Logitech pointing devices using a paper clip as the key to the bezel.
 A paper clip bent into a "U" can be used to start an ATX PSU without connecting it to a motherboard, by connecting the green^{[what?]} to a black^{[what?]} on the motherboard header.
 One or more paper clips can make a loopback device for a RS-232 interface (or indeed many interfaces).
 A paper clip could be installed in a Commodore 1541 disk drive as a flexible head-stop.
 The steel wire from a paperclip can be used in dentistry to form a dental post.

-Pipe smokers, including Cannabis smokers use straightened out paper clips to unclog their pipe or bong bowl.
+Pipe smokers, including cannabis smokers use straightened paper clips to unclog a pipe or bong bowl.

 Another creative use of paper clips is in "paperclip art", where enthusiasts bend and twist paper clips into intricate designs and figures, ranging from simple shapes to detailed sculptures.
 This form of art showcases the flexibility and adaptability of the paper clip beyond its traditional use.
 Additionally, paper clips can serve as temporary bookmarks in books or documents.
 Their slim profile and easy placement make them useful for marking a specific page or section without causing damage or adding bulk.

 Paper clips can be bent into a crude but sometimes effective lock picking device.
 Some types of handcuffs can be unfastened using paper clips.
 There are two approaches.
 The first one is to unfold the clip in a line and then twist the end in a right angle, trying to imitate a key and using it to lift the lock fixator.
 The second approach, which is more feasible but needs some practice, is to use the semi-unfolded clip kink for lifting when the clip is inserted through the hole where the handcuffs are closed.
 A paper clip image is the standard image for an attachment in an email client.